PushkinSharma/langchain101/README.md

-# langchain101
+# Business Solution Provider

-An attempt to build a simple app which uses ChatGPT to solve your business problems!
+A simple app built using Langchain and OpenAI API which solves your business problems!